rsksmart/devportal-1.0/rif/relay/operator-manual.md

 After doing that, you need to open another terminal and run the `yarn registerRelay` command on the root of the relay project in order to register the relay.

-After running this command you will be seeing several log entries indicating how everything is turning out.
+After running this command, you will be seeing several log entries indicating how everything is turning out.
 After a little while, look for this entry in the relay server execution terminal to make sure that the server is ready:

 ```
 Relayer state: READY